 Source data for tables and graphs

 International trade statistics track the value and quantity of goods traded between countries for imports, exports and the trade balance.
 All statistics presented in this article as monetary values are based on current price series.
 Traditionally, customs records were the main source of statistical data on international trade.
-Following the launching of the Single Market on 1 January 1993, customs formalities between EU Member States were removed, and so a new data collection system, Intrastat, was set up for intra-EU trade.
+Following the launch of the Single Market on 1 January 1993, customs formalities between EU Member States were removed, and so a new data collection system, Intrastat, was set up for intra-EU trade.
 In the Intrastat system, intra-EU trade data are collected directly from trade operators, which send a monthly declaration to the relevant national statistical authorities.
-The data presented in this article for the EU-28 and the enlargement countries come from the Comext database Eurostat’s international trade database.
+The data presented in this article for the EU and the candidate countries and potential candidates come from the Comext database, Eurostat’s international trade database.
 Trade data are reported to Eurostat by all EU countries and a significant number of non-EU countries, of which all of the candidate countries and potential candidates.
 EU legislation serves as a basis for compiling the intra- and extra-EU trade statistics published by Eurostat.
 However, European statistics, which cover the EU as a whole, and the statistics published by the individual countries, are not always directly comparable.
 The countries may apply a different concept at national level but they have to provide Eurostat with harmonised data according to the Community concept.
 The most common differences between the Community concept and the national concepts are as follows:

-Eurostat collects statistical information on international trade developments with respect to the enlargement countries; these data are used by the European Commission to prepare annual strategy documents detailing policy developments for EU enlargement countries as well as reports on political and economic developments in enlargement countries.
+Eurostat collects statistical information on international trade developments with respect to the candidate countries and potential candidates; these data are used by the European Commission to prepare annual strategy documents detailing policy developments for EU candidate countries and potential candidates as well as reports on political and economic developments in candidate countries and potential candidates.

 Tables in this article use the following notation: